joblib/joblib/doc/parallel_numpy.rst

 <https://github.com/joblib/joblib/blob/master/examples/parallel_memmap.py>`_
 on parallel processing with preallocated numpy.memmap datastructures.

 It also makes it possible to do interprocess communication without the cost of serializing datastructures.
-However the current implementation does not yet provide locking tools for protecting concurrent read/write access to shared memory chunks.
+However the current implementation does not provide locking tools for protecting concurrent read/write access to shared memory chunks.

 By the way, this is the end of this section, let's cleanup the temp folder::